Dejan Savićević: 1986–87 season: renaissance under Živadinović, national team debut

 In the second half of the domestic league campaign, Budućnost quickly ran out of steam: with the league restarting on 22 February 1987, plavo-bijeli only managed a 1–1 draw away at bottom-placed Dinamo Vinkovci before drawing 1-1 at home versus Partizan the following week and then losing 2-0 away at another bottom-feeder Spartak Subotica the week after that.
 Losing 0-1 at home to yet another bottom-of-the-table team Sloboda Tuzla in mid March 1987 indicated the full scale of the team's post winter break malaise.
 Although the results somewhat improved after that with a home win versus Čelik Zenica, away draw at Rijeka and home win versus Dinamo Zagreb, Budućnost was back to losing winnable matches by mid April 1987, falling to Željezničar away and FK Priština away within a two-week span.
 The latter loss launched the team on yet another losing streak with losses to Red Star Belgrade at home and local rival Sutjeska Nikšić away.
 Eventually, the Titograd club finished the league season in 7th spot thus missing out on Europe.

 Similarly, in the Marshal Tito Cup, after initially eliminating the 4th-tier Neretva Metković followed by overcoming the First League rivals Velež Mostar in a hard-fought two-legged tie (4-3 on aggregate) in the round of 16, and finally beating Radnički Kragujevac in the quarterfinals, each win coming throughout the fall of 1986, Budućnost eagerly awaited its semifinal clash versus Rijeka set for March and April 1987.
 Coinciding with the team's general loss of form following the league restart post winter break, Budućnost lost the opening leg 2-1 away in Rijeka before only managing a 1-1 draw at home three weeks later and getting eliminated from the competition, 3-2 on aggregate.

-Still, despite Budućnost's initially highly-promising season ending without a single tangible achievement, young Savićević further solidified his play-making and goalscoring credentials as it became clear he would soon be making the move to a bigger club.
+Despite Budućnost's season ending without a trophy, Savićević continued to develop as a playmaker and goalscorer, and speculation grew that he would move to another club.